Editor’s Note: This post has been updated with new links and fresh content. 🙂

 A few questions to ask yourself:

-- How are you increasing the lifetime value of your conversions?
+- Are you increasing the lifetime value of your conversions?

 - How are you increasing the speed from conversion to money made?

-- How are you using your CRM to learn which keywords and placements that are making you the most money?
+- Is your CRM helping you discover which keywords and placements are making you the most money?